-Our company is moving to Saskatoon, where four of our shows have toured, and where I’ve lived since Kirsten and I moved here in 2013 for her work, together with our three children (Caleb is 9, Asher is 7 and Eden is 5).
+Our company is moving to Saskatoon, where four of our shows have toured, and where I’ve lived since Kirsten and I moved here in 2013 for her work, together with our three children.
 Saskatoon is a vibrant arts centre and has become a base of significant support for our company over the past 3 years.

 We continue under the same mandate as a company, with a goal of producing one play and developing one new script each year.
 We will continue touring our larger productions whenever possible, especially to central and southern Alberta.
 This year we’re producing Christmas Presence in Saskatoon, a unique mashup of stories and songs that explores the incarnation with a messy but joyful hope.
 We’re working towards a production in 2018 of Every Brilliant Thing by Duncan Macmillan, with Jonny Donahoe.
 The New York Post describes this new play as, “the funniest show about depression you’ve ever seen… [It’s] about finding reasons to live… And those reasons can be as minute as wearing a cape and as big as falling in love.”

 Since our last major production We Are the Body in 2015, seven new scripts by playwrights from Alberta and Saskatchewan have received development support.
 (Script development may include commissioning funds, assistance in refining the internal logic of a story, workshop readings with an audience, and advocacy for a playwright’s new work.)